SeldonIO/seldon-core/doc/source/python/python_module.md

 ## Seldon Core Microservices

 Seldon allows you to easily take your runtime inference code and create a Docker container that can be managed by Seldon Core.
-Follow the instructions [here](../wrappers/python.md) to wrap your code using the S2I tool.
+Follow the [S2I instructions](../wrappers/python.md) to wrap your code.

 You can also create your own image and utilise the `seldon-core-microservice` executable to run your model code.